-Information relating to the Schemes is set out on page 43 to 44 of this Annual Report.
+Information relating to the Schemes is set out on pages 51 to 52 of this Annual Report.

-There is no employee of the Group (excluding the CEO) who is a substantial shareholder of the Company, or an immediate family member of any Director, the CEO or substantial shareholders of the Company, and whose remuneration exceeded S\$100,000 during FY2020.
+There is no employee of the Group (excluding the CEO) who is a substantial shareholder of the Company, or an immediate family member of any Director, the CEO or substantial shareholders of the Company, and whose remuneration exceeded S\$100,000 during FY2021.